Get0457/RichTextKit/readme.md

 The modification adds more features to the editor library, as well as minor changes in the run to make it easier to make a placeholder run.

-Below the current line is the original readme file.
+Below the current line is the modified original readme file.

 ![Banner](./Artwork/banner@2x.png)